 Susan: #FloridaGives is an effort to show that one person can make a difference.
-Between November 16th and November 30th, we are asking Floridians to upload a photo, video or essay about why they are grateful.
+Between December 1st and December 6th, we are asking Floridians to upload a photo, video or essay about why they give.
 Then, we will randomly select five individuals who will have a chance at winning $10,000 for their favorite charity.
 We are also going to list those volunteer opportunities and causes on our employee volunteer site so that our Florida Blue employees can become engaged in causes that are important to our members and the community.

 Q7: It appears to be very easy, is it a social media campaign?

 Susan: It is more than a social media campaign; we think of it as a social movement campaign.
 We want to move people to make a difference and what better way than to ask them what moves them.
 All Floridians over the age of 18 can participate.
 We can’t wait to see the stories of what moves people to action and what moves them to give.

 Filed under: Community

 Sharon is a daughter, sister, proud mother & well-loved wife.
 She calls herself a #socialmedia storyteller and definitely not a guru.
 She is a proud graduate of Northwestern University's Medill School of Journalism.
 Follower her on twitter at @sharonlroy and @chefandbride.